Stan Lee: Early life and education

-Roy Thomas, who succeeded Lee as editor-in-chief at Marvel, had visited Lee two days prior to his death to discuss the upcoming book The Stan Lee Story and stated "I think he was ready to go.
-But he was still talking about doing more cameos.
-As long as he had the energy for it and didn't have to travel, Stan was always up to do some more cameos.
-He got a kick out of those more than anything else."

 Publishing career

 Early career

 With the help of his uncle Robbie Solomon, Lee became an assistant in 1939 at the new Timely Comics division belonging to pulp magazine and comic-book publisher Martin Goodman.
 Timely, by the 1960s, would evolve into Marvel Comics.
 Lee, whose cousin Jean was Goodman's wife, was formally hired by Timely editor Joe Simon.

 His duties were prosaic at first.
 "In those days [the artists] dipped the pen in ink, [so] I had to make sure the inkwells were filled", Lee recalled in 2009.
 "I went down and got them their lunch, I did proofreading, I erased the pencils from the finished pages for them".
 Marshaling his childhood ambition to be a writer, young Stanley Lieber made his comic-book debut with the text filler "Captain America Foils the Traitor's Revenge" in Captain America Comics #3 (cover-dated May 1941), using the pseudonym Stan Lee (a play on his first name, "Stanley"), which years later he would adopt as his legal name.
 Lee later explained in his autobiography and numerous other sources that because of the low social status of comic books, he was so embarrassed that he used a pen name so nobody would associate his real name with comics when he wrote the Great American Novel one day.
 This initial story also introduced Captain America's trademark ricocheting shield-toss.
 It would be adapted into a sequential art story in 2014 by Lee and Bruce Timm in Marvel's 75th Anniversary Celebration.

 Lee graduated from writing filler to actual comics with a backup feature, "'Headline' Hunter, Foreign Correspondent", two issues later, using the pseudonym "Reel Nats".
 His first superhero co-creation was the Destroyer, in Mystic Comics #6 (August 1941).
 Other characters he co-created during this period, called the Golden Age of Comic Books, include Jack Frost, debuting in U.S.A.
 Comics #1 (August 1941), and Father Time, debuting in Captain America Comics #6 (August 1941).

 When Simon and his creative partner Jack Kirby left in late 1941 following a dispute with Goodman, the 30-year-old publisher installed Lee, just under 19 years old, as interim editor.
 The youngster showed a knack for the business that led him to remain as the comic-book division's editor-in-chief, as well as art director for much of that time, until 1972, when he would succeed Goodman as publisher.